boisgera/cards-against-humanity/README.md

     Do you lack [the proper motivation](https://i.ytimg.com/vi/mWqGJ613M5Y/maxresdefault.jpg)? 😉 Let's be honest, learning Javascript -- and a new set of APIs -- will take some effort, but some of your Python skills should be transferable.
-    Therefore I believe that it should be reasonably easy to build a clunky and minimalistic but working prototype[^2].
+    Taking into account the rather low complexity of the problem I believe that it should be reasonably easy to build a clunky and minimalistic but working prototype[^2].

 [^2]: This statement is highly non-contractual. 😉